Attrace methodology is superior in terms of GDPR compliance compared to any traditional affiliate marketing ecosystem

 A traditional affiliate marketing ecosystem has as middleman, the Affiliate Network, that is handling all agreements, clicks and payments between end-users.

-In a traditional affiliate marketing ecosystem the end users, such as Advertisers and Publishers, are considered to be Data Controllers.
+In a traditional affiliate marketing ecosystem the end users, such as Merchants and Publishers, are considered to be Data Controllers.

 In a traditional affiliate marketing ecosystem a middleman, i.e. the Affiliate Network, is considered a Data Processor.